Skip to content

 Day 13: Goodbye in Tokyo

-You can take an airport express, limousine bus or chartered vehicle to one of the international airports in Tokyo.
+A private transfer will be arranged to take you to your existing airport in Tokyo.
 If you’d like to linger in Japan a little longer, we would be delighted to plan your personal post-tour extension to show you a different part of Japan.
-Please see our Model Extension Itineraries on Private Tour page for inspiration.
+Please see our Model Extension Itineraries on the Private Tour page for inspiration.

 Breakfast